 Review: Senzenjani Lukhele’s “Tell Me No More”

 “Tell Me No More” was penned by Swazi author, Senzenjani Lukhele and released in 1986.
 The story mostly focuses on the important rule of adoption, and the rights of a child via adoption.
 The story revolves round the main character Gugu; who is thrown out of her home by her father, after being accused of adultery and insulting the village’s chief.
 Gugu’s crime- if one can call it that- was actually speaking out of turn by giving an opinion during a discussion.
-However, one of the parties- the chief’s incensed messenger- gives a false report to the chief and his council; Gugu’s father Cele being one of the members of the council.
-Cele, to Gugu’s shock as well her mother’s, disowns Gugu, calls her a ‘bastard’ and orders her out of his household, hence disowning her.
+However, one of the parties- the chief’s incensed messenger- gives a false report to the chief and his council; Gugu’s father Cele is one of the members of the council.
+Cele, to Gugu’s shock as well as her mother’s, disowns Gugu, calls her a ‘bastard’ and orders her out of his household, hence disowning her.
 Gugu denies the allegations against her in vain.
 Cele refuses to relent, dismissing her own account of what really happened.
 La-Mncina, hence is forced to reveal the truth of Gugu’s paternity to her before sending her off to her older brother, who lives in Manzini.
 It’s only after Gugu leaves that Cele is made aware by the chief that he violated the rules of adoption, instead of consulting with the Chief and the council on how Gugu should be dealt with.
-He stubbornly prefers that Gugu return and ask the Chief's pardon, rather than admit anything wrongdoing.
+He stubbornly prefers that Gugu return and ask the Chief's pardon, rather than admit any wrongdoing.

 One could argue that Gugu should not have involved herself in a discussion that had nothing to do with her.
 Maybe, but she meant no harm by it.
 She is deferential towards her elders but refuses to apologise for something she didn’t do; a hard task given how women in that society are to be seen and not heard.
 Still, one can applaud her for standing her ground over her innocence.